jtara1/jtara1_util/README.md

 # jtara1_util

+## Deprecated

+can replace with `from loguru import logger` or I'll have to make more specific python modules

+## About

 Centralized source for common functions and operations I've done throughout multiple modules

 This'll included higher level functions for operations done with files and tools